 Using and Configuring your GMRS Radio

-Most radios can be programmed manually, but it is usually not an easy process as it may require tedious menu selections and button presses.
-Programming software such as CHIRP or that supplied by the manufacturer (as for the Wouxuns) is easier to use once you get the hang of the application.
-The ICOM radio requires the programming software to work with GENOAK.
-You can save the settings in the software application so that you can go back and easily make changes or additions.
+Most radios can be programmed manually but it is usually not an easy process as it may require tedious menu selections and button presses.
+Programming software such as CHIRP (recommended to make a donation if you use this excellent app) or that supplied free from the manufacturer (as for the Wouxuns) is much easier to use once you get the hang of the application.
+You can save the settings in a file (often called a “code plug”) so that you can go back and easily make changes or additions.

-Getting the most out of your GMRS Radio
+Charging your GMRS Radio

-- Increased transmit power can also improve performance, although generally not nearly as much as a better antenna or location.
-It’s amazing how distant a few watts of power will travel with the right antenna.
-However, if you do feel you need more transmit power, mobile GMRS radios such as the Wouxun KG-1000G, the BTECH Mobile GMRS-50X1 and the Kenwood TK-880 (out of production but available used for sale, however not Part 95 approved) can output up to 50 watts.
+- Finally, increased transmit power can also improve radio communications, although generally not as much as an external antenna and/or better location.
+It’s amazing how distant a few watts of power can travel.
+However, if you do feel you need more transmit power, a mobile GMRS radio such as the Wouxun KG-1000G, Wouxun KG-XS20G, BTECH Mobile GMRS-50X1, Radioddity DB-25G and others can output 20 to 50 watts.